Hampton Roads Takes A Gamble On A Second Casino

 All indications suggest things are going well, but what this means for the future of both venues remains uncertain.

-In addition, it features several dining and bar options, as well as more than 25,000 square feet of event space.
+In addition, it features several dining and bar options and more than 25,000 square feet of event space.

 City officials originally forecast $16 million in annual tax revenue, and so far the operation has delivered that and more.

-In 2023, Rivers Casino generated $249 million in total revenue and contributed $15 million in tax revenue for Portsmouth.
+In 2023, Rivers Casino produced $249m in total revenue and provided $15m in tax contributions for Portsmouth.

-The casino has benefited the city by helping to fund public schools, reducing tax burdens, and supporting public services.
+As the casino has benefited the city by helping to fund public schools, reduce tax burdens, and support public services.

-Portsmouth has allocated $39 million of casino revenue over the past two years to reduce property taxes, increase public education funding by $18 million, and provide personal property tax relief.
+Portsmouth has used $39m of casino revenue over the past two years to lower property taxes, increase public education funding by $18m, and provide personal property tax relief.

 Norfolk’s temporary facility, called The Interim Gaming Hall, opened earlier this month with 132 slot machines.